LabsDevOps/website-scm/README.md

-# Miracle Software Systems' Source Code Management
+# Miracle Software Systems' Source Code Management through Git

-## In this Repository we will maintain the entire code of Miracle Software Systems Website
+####          In this Repository we will maintain the entire code of Miracle Software Systems Website